Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 #### Section 2h: Payload Execution
 The other workstation of the office network, ABZ-PC-02 is under the spotlight again in this section.
 It is discovered, that in its Amcache, it too has a temp folder.
 And the file in question to see is `servicehost.exe` ~ which if we recall from earlier: had been in ABZ-PC-01's own temp folder, downloaded with an Invoke-WebRequest command, and used to make that persistent task 'HPSync02'.

-It too has been found in PC-02, and worth to see what activity might have happened here with regard to it.
+It too has been found in PC-02, and worth seeing what activity might have happened here with regard to it.
 When looking across at its Amcache files, we can see some properties about it like so:

 ![image](lab_qns_images/51_servicehost_pc_02_sha1.jpg)